-continue to rehabilitate soil, water, mineral, and energy systems; grow a multi-layered food forest/orchard system; regenerate pastures through intensive rotational grazing; rewild the forest ecosystem; build a thriving farm community
+continue to rehabilitate soil, water, mineral, and energy systems; grow a multi-layered food forest/orchard system; regenerate and build silvopastures through intensive rotational grazing and careful timed plantings; rewild the forest ecosystem; build a thriving farm community

 Water rights to irrigate 12 acres, 15 gpm pump